WolfScripting/discord-bot-client-fixed/README.md

 # Discord Bot Client
-The original bot client got patched, so i will fix it.
+The original bot client got patched, so i fixed it.

-Its not working yeet but fixed a lot bugs.